jakew4/NFL-Draft-Prediction-Project/README.md

 ![NFL_Draft_logo svg](https://user-images.githubusercontent.com/112730629/221983779-bf19c33f-053b-40bc-b332-4b248ef790e5.png)

-## Project Description: Using NFL Draft Combine player performance data from 2009-2019, create a machine learning model to predict whether or not a player will be drafted to an NFL team.
+## Project Description: Using NFL Draft Combine player performance data from 2009-2019, create a machine learning model to predict as accurately as possible whether or not a player will be drafted to an NFL team.

 # Data Dictionary